 Imagine you have signed up for our J1 Visa Program because you really want to gain experience in the USA and you’re already applying for our Exclusive Offers or searching through our Weekly Openings and everywhere else on the world wide web for opportunities in American companies.
 But how can you be sure that even if you do get an offer, you’ll be able to work there with the J1 Visa?
 Find the requirements to host a J1 Participant below.

 Everyone asks us if they are eligible for the Program, but few ask about what makes their host company eligible or not.
-(And this goes for ALL companies in the USA, not just the architectural ones) Some criteria depend on the visa sponsor so here are ours!
-BUT please know we review case by case so in case of doubts, it’s best to directly email us at email@example.com !
+(And this goes for ALL companies in the USA, not just the architectural ones) Some criteria depend on the visa sponsor so here are our requirements to host a J1 Participant!
+BUT please know we review case by case so, in case of doubts, it’s best to directly email us at email@example.com !